thaddpomarejos/homelab-projects/02-InstallingAdGuard/README.md

 AdGuard Home was successfully deployed inside a **Debian 12 LXC container running on Proxmox VE**.

-I currently have **two Windows PCs using the AdGuard Home server for DNS filtering**.
+Currently have **two Windows PCs using the AdGuard Home server for DNS filtering**.

-I can monitor DNS queries and filtering activity through the AdGuard Home web interface while keeping the DNS service isolated from the Proxmox host in its own LXC container.
+DNS queries and filtering activity can be monitored through the AdGuard Home web interface while keeping the DNS service isolated from the Proxmox host in its own LXC container.

 ---

 # Skills Practiced

-This project gave me hands-on experience with:
+This project provided hands-on experience with:

 - Proxmox VE
 - Linux LXC containers